Alain Baxter: Return to competition

 In October 2002, on the eve of the appeal decision, Baxter's sponsor Drambuie, announced that their continued sponsorship for him in the 2002-03 season.
 In 2004 he won his seventh British Slalom title, a record that was unequalled until Dave Ryding also won a seventh title in 2016.

-While his form never quite reached the same heights as they did in Salt Lake City, Alain Baxter remained the highest ranked and most recognisable male alpine skier in the UK.
-He was well respected by the more established skiing nations and his talent was the best the UK had produced.
+Following the events in Salt Lake City, Baxter remained the highest-ranked male alpine skier in the United Kingdom.
+He received recognition from established skiing nations and was noted as a prominent figure in British alpine skiing during his career.

 He competed in the 2006 Winter Olympics at Turin, where he finished 16th in the slalom.

 In 2008, facing ongoing difficulties for funding, he posed naked for photographer Trevor Yerbury to produce a "tastefully nude" calendar.
 Affected by a chronic back injury, he announced his retirement from competitive skiing in April 2009, age 35.

 Coaching

 Following retirement from competition, Baxter ran a ski shop and ski boot fitting service in Stirling.
 In February 2014 an online petition was launched to return his medal.
 There was renewed interest in the petition in 2016.

 In May 2021, GB Snowsport announced that Baxter was to join the men's Alpine World Cup Squad, having been appointed as a high performance coach for the team.